svaksha/Julia.jl/AI.md

 ### Org-[JuliaSparse](https://github.com/JuliaSparse)
 __For the development of interfaces to sparse matrix solvers such as sequential MUMPS, SuperLU, perhaps Pastix and fill-reducing permutation software such as Metis and Scotch.__
++ [HarwellRutherfordBoeing.jl](https://github.com/JuliaSparse/HarwellRutherfordBoeing.jl) :: A Julia Reader for the Harwell-Boeing and Rutherford-Boeing Formats.
++ [MatrixMarket.jl](https://github.com/JuliaSparse/MatrixMarket.jl) :: A package to read the MatrixMarket file format.
 + [Metis.jl](https://github.com/JuliaSparse/Metis.jl) :: Julia interface to the Metis graph-partitioning algorithms.
 + [MultiFrontalCholesky.jl](https://github.com/JuliaSparse/MultiFrontalCholesky.jl) :: The Cholesky decomposition of a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose, used for efficient numerical solutions and Monte Carlo simulations.
 + [MUMPS.jl](https://github.com/JuliaSparse/MUMPS.jl) :: An interface to MUMPS (a MUltifrontal Massively Parallel sparse direct Solver) to efficiently solve large and sparse linear systems in scientific computing.